CrayLabs/SmartSim/doc/tutorials/lattice_boltz_analysis.rst

         return dataset

 This is all the SmartRedis code needed to stream the simulation data.
-Note that the client does not need to have an address explictly stated because we are going to be launching the simulation through SmartSim.
+Note that the client does not need to have an address explicitly stated because we are going to be launching the simulation through SmartSim.

 The full simulation code can be found here # PUT IN LINK